robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-2-mentor-materials.md

 Read the following together:

-'Students need cognitive support to help them learn to solve problems.
+’students need cognitive support to help them learn to solve problems.
 The teacher modelling and thinking aloud while demonstrating how to solve a problem are examples of effective cognitive support.
 Worked examples allow students to focus on the specific steps to solve problems and thus reduce the cognitive load on their working memory.
 Modelling and worked examples have been used